edgio-docs/edgio-docs/guides/cli.md

 ## completion

-Creates XDN autocompletion script that can be added to bash profile.
+Creates a script that provides autocompletion for xdn cli commands that can be installed in your shell.

 #### Example